derekdickinson/dos-fat-data-show/readme.md

 # Pure Assembly DOS FAT example program

 This is a 25 year old school project.
-Just posted it on the off chance that someone might want be able to use it as an example.
+Just posted it on the off chance that someone might want to use it as an example.

 I wrote this in assembly to see if it were substantially more difficult than using C. It wasn't too bad.
 I broke most of the assembly up into modestly